|Reign||300 AC - Current ruler|

 Tommen is plump, with white blond hair.
 At the beginning of A Song of Ice and Fire he is seven years old.
 Tommen, unlike Joffrey, is regarded as a good-hearted lad who always tries his best.
 Although Tommen is not as strong willed as his brother, many other characters (except his mother) think that he would be a much better king than Joffrey.

 A Game of Thrones

-Tommen is part of King Robert's entourage that journeys to Winterfell following the death of Lord Jon Arryn.
+Tommen is part of the entourage of his father, King Robert I Baratheon, which journeys to Winterfell following the death of Lord Jon Arryn.
 At Winterfell Tommen spars with Bran Stark using wooden swords.
-Lord Eddard Stark discovers that Tommen and his siblings are not the children of Robert, but actually Cersei's twin brother, Ser Jaime Lannister.
+Lord Eddard Stark discovers that Tommen and his siblings are not the biological children of Robert, but actually Cersei's twin brother, Ser Jaime Lannister.
 Tommen is present when Eddard is arrested in the throne room.

 A Clash of Kings

 With both internal rioting and external armies making King's Landing increasingly unsafe, Cersei plots to sneak Tommen out of the city to Rosby under the protection of Lord Gyles Rosby, disguised as a page.
 However, Tommen's uncle, Tyrion Lannister, the acting Hand of the King, learns of the plot, and sends Jacelyn Bywater to intercept the party on the Rosby road and take Tommen to Rosby himself, thereby under Tyrion's control and not Cersei's.
 Tyrion then threatens that any harm inflicted on Alayaya, a prostitute believed to be Tyrion's lover and arrested under the Queen's orders, will be visited upon Tommen as well.
 The Kingsguard knight who allows Bywater to take Tommen, Ser Boros Blount, is stripped of his white cloak.